bobbobson21/publicAI/README.md

  - pal:EmotionLevelEquals( tbl ) --dose the emotion level x and y = the tbls x and y
  - pal:EmotionLevelNotEquals( tbl ) --the reverse of the above
  - pal:EmotionLevelEqualsOr( endless input range of tables ) --dose the emotion level x and y = any of the tables x and y
- - EmotionLevelNotEqualsOr( endless input range of tables ) --dose the emotion level x and y not equal any of the tables x and y
+ - EmotionLevelNotEqualsOr( endless input range of tables ) --dose the emotion level x and y not equal all of the tables x and y

 functions you can use in responces/append:
  - pal:MemGen( name, tbl ) --assoaties a name the ai said to pronowns wich is then save into a shortterm memory and then you can use the prownowns to refence that person for a short time